HollydP/MandelbrotSet/README.md

 Variance: 0.0018081583103999972
 ```

-Running and saving 50 simulations of stratified hypercube samplin with 4096 samples and iteration limit of 1000:
+Running and saving 50 simulations of stratified hypercube sampling with 4096 samples and iteration limit of 1000:
 ```bash
 python3 main.py hypercube -n 4096 -i 1000 -s 10 --save
 ```